 Being summoned for jury duty isn’t as common as one thinks.
 Serving as one of the twelve is even more uncommon.
 For the past forty years, I had somehow only been called a few times and for each, I was excused for the common reason of being ‘the solo breadwinner on a commission job’.
 This week of May 16th I could not use that excuse.
 And what are the chances the dates included our anniversary on the day I entered the jury box for selection vetting.
-This is a four-part series with oddities that go way deeper for this Juror #97, What Are The Odds?
+This is a five-part series with oddities that goes way deeper for this Juror #97, What Are The Odds?

 Canceled were our plans on a Tuesday that my wife had off (she takes off every Tuesday ironically) for a day of leisure together.
 Instead, I sat thru the mundane routine of day 2 of jury selection.
 But this was by far anything but a mundane routine jury selection.
 About 90 (the 1st of 300) of us were assembled in a waiting room when an off-duty judge came in to tell us the scoop.
 He said this is a ‘very unique trial.’
 He told us that out of 240,000 people in the county we were randomly drawn to participate in a trial where the odds of being selected, period, were extremely slim.
 He suggested jokingly that we all buy lottery tickets as the odds of being selected are rare, let alone to be involved in a case with national attention.